zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/samples/property-grid-extensibliity.md

             propertyValue.Value = ofd.FileName;
         }
     }
     ```

-5. Da die Aktivität und der Designer sich in derselben Assembly befinden, erfolgt die Registrierung der Aktivitätsdesignerattribute im statischen Konstruktor der Aktivität, wie im folgenden Beispiel aus der Datei "SimpleCodeActivity.cs" gezeigt.
+5.  <span data-ttu-id="d9df3-133">Da die Aktivität und der Designer sich in derselben Assembly befinden, erfolgt die Registrierung der Aktivitätsdesignerattribute im statischen Konstruktor der Aktivität, wie im folgenden Beispiel aus der Datei "SimpleCodeActivity.cs" gezeigt.</span><span class="sxs-lookup"><span data-stu-id="d9df3-133">Because the activity and the designer are in the same assembly, registration of the activity designer attributes are accomplished in the static constructor of the activity itself, as shown in the following example from SimpleCodeActivity.cs.</span></span>

     ```
     static SimpleCodeActivity()